F-joyce/tweets-handler/README.md

 First web project.

+8/11/21 12pm
-Gets the tweets using twint, analyze them(now dummy-analysis), then store them in a mongodb and clean the database for older tweets, all using scheduler.
+Gets the tweets using twint, analyze them(at the moment dummy-analysis), then store them in a mongodb and clean the database for older tweets, all using scheduler.